10 Best Family Resorts and Hotels in Hawaii

 Royal Kona Hawaii All Inclusive Resort (Photo: Royal Kona)

-Royal Kona is a popular Hawaii family resort choice for families looking to bundle amenities into a discounted rate (Photo: Royal Kona)
+Royal Kona is a popular Hawaii family resort that often offers discounted rates on vacation packages (Photo: Royal Kona)

 A popular Hawaii family resort choice for those looking to bundle amenities into something resembling an all-inclusive vacation, the Big Island’s Royal Kona Resort runs frequent vacation package deals that typically include flights and accommodations in a single discounted rate.
 Additional “Added Value” packages offer discounts on everything from car rentals and parking to luau tickets and a dinner cruise.